HomeEnergy and PowerInfrastructure SolutionsGlobal Indoor Air Quality Monitor Market

 GB/T 18883 Indoor Air Quality Standard; Ministry of Ecology and Environment

-National standards define pollutant thresholds and measurement parameters, driving procurement by developers and large property operators who must demonstrate IAQ compliance.
+National standards delineate specific pollutant thresholds and measurement parameters.
+This drives procurement among developers and large property operators who are required to demonstrate IAQ compliance.

 Germany (EU)